griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 ```

+##PRACTICAL EXERCISE 6

+Assignment: Index your bam files from [Practical Exercise 5](https://github.com/griffithlab/rnaseq_tutorial/wiki/Alignment#practical-exercise-5) and visualize in IGV.

+* Hint: As before, it may be simplest to just index and visualize the combined/merged bam files HCC1395_normal.bam and HCC1395_tumor.bam.

+Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-6---visualize)

 | [[Previous Section|IGV-Tutorial]] | [[This Section|PostAlignment-Visualization]]  | [[Next Section|PostAlignment-QC]] |
 |:---------------------------------:|:---------------------------------------------:|:---------------------------------:|
 | [[IGV|IGV-Tutorial]]              | [[Alignment Visualization|PostAlignment-Visualization]] | [[Alignment QC|PostAlignment-QC]]      |